 A good friend of mine with three successful athletes who always seems to handle the competition, disappointment and expectations with grace told me to read a book that really helped their family.
 It is the national bestseller, Changing the Game: The Parent’s Guide to Raising Happy, High Performing Athletes, and Giving Youth Sports Back to our Kids by John O’Sullivan.

-Reading through it I kept shaking my head at things I’ve struggled with over the last nine years with my kids in sports.
+While reading through it, I kept shaking my head at things I’ve struggled with over the last nine years with my kids in sports.
 There are so many things I’ve never really thought about when dealing with the day-to-day reality of practices and games.
 I’m compiled my top five takeaways from the book to help me better parent my young athlete.

-And the great part about kids learning about these in sports is that we as the parent also get to learn from them.
+And the great part about kids learning these lessons in sports is that we also, as the parent, learn them.

 Reflecting upon my answers to those questions helped me realize how much I have to learn about parenting athletes.